Four Ways Big Data, Analytics and Business Process Management are changing the insurance industry

 2015 has been deemed the year of technology driven transformation in the insurance sector.
 The speed of change in an industry that has long been characterised as a slow adaptor of technology is gathering pace and we look at 4 big ways Data, Analytics and Business Process Management are paving the way to these changes.

 It is important for banks and insurance companies to seek for ways that reduce the number of potential losses as well as costs from claims processing and collection recovery situations.
-Mainly, this is done by attempting to gain insight into customer interactions and behaviors across different channels.
+Mainly, this is done by attempting to gain insight into customer interactions and behaviours across different channels.
 One possible way is using graph analytics which are among the most promising big data applications scientists are working with today.
 These new types of analytics can be used to fight whiplash for cash scams.
-In graph analysis, insurance companies can perform analysis on huge amounts of data in much better performance and less time compared to traditional techniques in order to find suspicious behaviors.
+In graph analysis, insurance companies can perform analysis on huge amounts of data in much better performance and less time compared to traditional techniques in order to find suspicious behaviours.
 Thus, they can follow the whole fraud trail of all people and cars involved to detect whether they are involved in other accidents along with different degrees of connection among them.

 Improving customers’ health while reducing risk

 Big Data will enable insurance companies to gain a better understanding of their customers’ health over the life of a policy.
 With the rapid growth of the wearable technology market, insurance companies can build up loyalty programs using apps that turn fitness achievements into loyalty points.
-Nonetheless, these apps can track the behavior of customers while encouraging them to improve their lifestyle.
+Nonetheless, these apps can track the behaviour of customers while encouraging them to improve their lifestyle.
 Insurers can make use of these data points to reduce risks and enhance loyalty and retention.
 On the other hand, customers who improve their health habits can access different coupons and discounts in their shopping and leisure activities and also get better prices on insurance company’s products.

 Improving customer experience